posit-hosted/examples-streamlit/README.md

 # Streamlit Application Example for Posit Connect Cloud Deployment

-This example Streamlit application shows macroeconomic data that lets you discover how much income the richest 5% of the population has received by country over time.
+This example Streamlit application shows macroeconomic data on how much income the richest 5% of the population has received over time in certain countries.

 ## Connect Cloud